JoeCrash/stfc-galaxy-map/README.md

 I do not own any of the icons used in this project.
 My only request is that you provide an attribution with a link to this project.
 This is entirely optional, but very appreciated.

+version 2.3 - Sept 2020
+- added assetUrl to allow remote loading of assets from CDN or other source

 version 2.2 - Sept 2020
 - Changed to vector based map
 - Updated libraries used on map to latest versions available